Our latest film: “So It Began”Watch

 You are welcome to request Mutual Rescue films for off-line events to benefit an approved animal-welfare organization in your community.

-Mutual Rescue periodically reviews story submissions for our future films, publications, website, and social-media channels.
+We are currently seeking Mutual Rescue stories for our films, social media, and website.
 If you’ve been saved by a companion animal you rescued, we’d love to hear from you!